Pournami Alaigal: Release and reception

 Pournami Alaigal was released on 12 January 1985.
 The film was a commercial success, running for over 100 days in theatres.
 Jayamanmadhan of Kalki wrote it is the waxing moon, the full moon needs a little more thought and concluded that director should show his talent in the next picture.
-Balumani of Anna praised acting, cinematography, music and direction.
+Balumani of Anna praised the acting, cinematography, music and direction.